29jm/Gravity-Simulation/README.md

 * The color of the planet is determined by its mass
 * Create a protodisk (press C)
 * Cross platform
+* Delete all planets with the Delete key

 More features to come